A second view on the X-ray polarization of NGC 4151 with IXPE

-Despite the lower flux state of NGC~4151 and the higher contribution of the reflection component, we find no evidence for variations in the observed polarization properties, with polarization degree (PD) and polarization angle (PA) being in good agreement between the first and second observations in all considered energy ranges (see polarimetric analysis in Sect.~\ref{pcube}).
-This allows for an analysis of the combined observations, which yields better constraints for PD and PA.
-In particular, in the full \ixpe\ energy band (i.e., 2.0 -- 8.0 keV), we obtain $\Pi = 4.5 \pm 0.9$ per cent and $\Psi = 81\degr \pm 6\degr$.
-The latter aligns very well with the radio emission (see Fig.~\ref{fig:combined_contour}), which shows an average position angle of $\sim 77-83^\circ$ \citep[e.g.,][see Fig.~\ref{fig:combined_contour}]{Harrison1986,ulvestad98,Mundell2003, Williams2017}.
-Furthermore, we confirm with a higher confidence (detected at $\sim$ 3.5$\sigma$ in the combined data versus $\sim$ 2.2$\sigma$ in the individual observations) the change in polarization angle between the low energy bin (2 -- 3.5 keV) and the higher bins (i.e., 3.5 -- 5 keV and 5 -- 8 keV) or the full band, already observed in \citetalias{gianolli23} (see Table \ref{tab:pol_energy} and Fig.~\ref{fig:energy_contour} and \ref{fig:combined_contour}).
-Interestingly, the PA in this soft X-ray bin (i.e., $37\degr \pm 7\degr$) appears to align with an unclassified feature identified by \cite{Draper1992} which presents an enhanced extra-nuclear polarization in $I$-band, located at $\sim 17''$ from the center at position angles of $35^\circ$ and $215^\circ$ (see Fig.~\ref{fig:combined_contour}).
+Despite the lower flux state of NGC~4151 and the higher contribution of the reflection component, we find no evidence for variations in the observed polarization properties, with the PD and PA being in good agreement between the first and second observations in all considered energy ranges (see the polarimetric analysis in Sect.~\ref{pcube}).
+This allowed for an analysis of the combined observations, which yielded better constraints for PD and PA.
+In particular, in the full \ixpe\ energy band (i.e., 2.0 -- 8.0 keV), we obtained $\Pi = 4.5 \pm 0.9$\% and $\Psi = 81\degr \pm 6\degr$.
+The latter aligns very well with the radio emission (see Fig.~\ref{fig:combined_contour}), which shows an average position angle of $\sim 77-83\degr$ \citep[e.g.,][see Fig.~\ref{fig:combined_contour}]{Harrison1986,ulvestad98,Mundell2003, Williams2017}.
+Furthermore, we confirm with a higher confidence (detected at $\sim$ 3.5$\sigma$ in the combined data versus $\sim$ 2.2$\sigma$ in the individual observations) the change in PA between the low energy bin (2.0 -- 3.5 keV) and the higher bins (i.e., 3.5 -- 5.0 keV and 5.0 -- 8.0 keV) or the full band, already observed in \citetalias{gianolli23} (see Table \ref{tab:pol_energy} and Fig.~\ref{fig:energy_contour} and \ref{fig:combined_contour}).
+Interestingly, the PA in this soft X-ray bin (i.e., $37\degr \pm 7\degr$) appears to align with an unclassified feature identified by \cite{Draper1992} that presents an enhanced extra-nuclear polarization in the $I$-band, located at $\sim 17''$ from the center at position angles of $35\degr$ and $215\degr$ (see Fig.~\ref{fig:combined_contour}).

-A spectro-polarimetric fit on both \ixpe\ observations give results in full agreement with what presented in \citetalias{gianolli23}, with more constrained PD and PA values (i.e., $\Pi=7.1 \pm 1.2$ per cent and $\Psi=84\degr \pm 5\degr$) for the X-ray corona emission.
+A spectro-polarimetric fit on both \ixpe\ observations gave results in full agreement with what is presented in \citetalias{gianolli23}, albeit with more constrained PD and PA values (i.e., $\Pi=7.1 \pm 1.2$\% and $\Psi=84\degr \pm 5\degr$) for the X-ray corona emission.
 As detailed in \citetalias{gianolli23}, these polarization properties are consistent with a slab or wedge geometry for the X-ray corona, as strongly reinforced by the alignment with the double-sided radio jet mentioned above.